Skip to content

 It’s harder than ever to stand out online, and people need new ways to consume information.

-Whether you’re visualising complicated statistical data or curating a collection of London’s strangest air vents, a GS platform will enable you to stand out from the crowd and create a resource people remember.
+Whether you’re visualising complicated statistical data or curating a collection of London’s strangest air vents, a geospatial storytelling platform will enable you to stand out from the crowd and create a resource people remember.

-GS turns huge amounts of information into bitesize, multimedia-enabled slices of content that keep the user engaged.
-The simple navigation and stripped-back style make exploring the map a rewarding and engaging experience – instead of a slog.
+Geospatial storytelling turns huge amounts of information into bitesize, multimedia-enabled slices of content that keep the user engaged.
+Scrolling through a website is boring

 How does it work?